s-saisw/studyGroup/README.md

 We have read some chapters from a series of [Handbook of Labor Economics](https://www.sciencedirect.com/handbook/handbook-of-labor-economics).
 Each contributor chooses one that interests them.
-From next time, we are reading papers on [Autor's reading list](https://economics.mit.edu/files/15417).
+Since March 2020, we have been reading the papers on [Autor's reading list](https://economics.mit.edu/files/15417), depending on each one's interests.

 ## Contributor

 - Xinwei-san
 - [Tung-san](https://github.com/s-saisw)
 - Ting-san
-- Ike-chan
+- Ike-san
-- Nume-chan
+- Nume-san

 ## Chapter